First-Year (Freshman) Admission Criteria

 Our applicants have completed rigorous coursework in high school.
 Most students have taken high school courses in basic academic knowledge areas.
 The following courses are not required for admission, but are suggested as adequate preparation for university-level coursework:

 - Four years of English (with a substantial writing component)

 - Three years of a second language

 - At least three years of college-preparatory mathematics

 Some students who haven’t completed such a program still qualify for admission; however, it might be necessary to take additional courses to strengthen your knowledge in one or more of those areas after you enter the university.

-All baccalaureate candidates must successfully complete a program of study, either in a specific department’s degree program, or in a Special Major program developed by the student.
-It’s important for you to consult with your academic advisor; he or she can help you identify and complete the requirements for acceptance into a degree program.
-Once you’ve been accepted into a major, you’re assigned a departmental advisor to help plan and implement your academic program.
+All baccalaureate candidates must successfully complete a program of study either in a specific department’s degree program or in a special studies program developed by the student.
+It’s important to consult with your academic advisor, who will help you identify and complete the requirements for acceptance into a degree program.
+Once you’ve been accepted into a major, you will be assigned a departmental advisor to help plan and implement your academic program.

 The Test of English as a Foreign Language (TOEFL)

 TOEFL is required to ensure that language skills don’t prevent students from successfully completing university-level courses in the United States.
 In general, the TOEFL is required for applicants whose native language is not English and if any portion of their high school studies was completed in a non-English speaking country.
 Additionally, students who speak English as a second language and have SAT critical reading scores below 440 are encouraged to take the TOEFL.
 Transfer applicants whose native language is not English may also be required to submit TOEFL results.

 UB requires a minimum TOEFL score of 79 (Internet-based) or 550 (paper-based) in order to be considered for admission.
 Students scoring between 70 and 78 or 523 and 547 on the TOEFL may be admitted to the university on the condition that they register for and successfully complete additional English courses in their first semester.